 Know which type of paint sprayer you want:

 The first big order of business is to choose your type of paint sprayer.
-Unlike some other painting and finishing applications, latex can be sprayed with a few different types of system.
+Unlike some other painting and finishing applications, latex can be sprayed with a few different types of systems.
 They each have their advantages and disadvantages, so let’s run through your options!

 Airless spray systems: